 - Supplement with DIM to improve estrogen metabolism / elimination which further lowers SHBG

 Conclusion: It is important to know the difference between free testosterone and total testosterone, and to have both checked regularly.
 Even if your total testosterone is normal, you can still suffer from symptoms of low testosterone if your testosterone is being bound up by albumin or sex hormone binding globulin.

 Lowering your sex hormone binding globulin levels can be important and be assisted by the simple lifestyle choices outlined by the Integrative Medicine Center of Western Colorado.

-Disclaimer: Pine Pollen Superfoods and Wild Warrior Nutrition are not medical doctors.
+Disclaimer: Wild Warrior Nutrition writers are not medical doctors.
 Information presented in this post is for informational and entertainment purposes only.
 Consult your physician before starting any supplement, diet, or exercise routine.